RoberAgro/AxialOpt/README.md

 `AxialOpt` is a MATLAB tool for the mean-line design optimization of axial turbines.
 The code was developed aiming at simplicity and ease of use.
 Some of the notable features of the code are listed below:

-- Supports the design optimization of axial turbines with any number of stages.
+- Supports the mean-line design optimization of axial turbines with any number of stages.
 - Supports several loss models to estimate the entropy generation within the turbine, including:
   - [Ainley and Mathieson](https://apps.dtic.mil/dtic/tr/fulltext/u2/a950664.pdf) (1951)
   - [Dunhan and Came](http://dx.doi.org/10.1115/1.3445349) (1970)